AbhimanyuSingh2005/Assignment_BTech2026_2201920100010/README.md

 Question 3: [Java Abstract Class](https://www.hackerrank.com/challenges/java-abstract-class/problem)

 Question 4: Write a JAVA program to implement a class called Circle that has private member variables for radius.
 Include member functions to calculate the circle's area and circumference.

+Question 5: Write a JAVA program to create a class called Rectangle that has private member variables for length and width.
+Implement member functions to calculate the rectangle's area and perimeter.